Spiritual Ancient Landmarks? Historical Boundary Stones? Or Some New Thing?

-Summary: Should we reinvent God? reinvent church?
+- Summary: Should we reinvent God? reinvent church? reinvent Bible doctrine?
+Do a "great reset"?
 Of course not!
-But these damaging mentalities have infected the Lord’s Church today, as many believers abandon the Bible’s timeless, historical landmarks in favor of “some new thing”.
+But these damaging mentalities have infected the Lord’s Church today, as many believers abandon the timeless, historical "ancient landmarks" in the Bible in favor of “some new thing.”

 Acts 17:21, KJV For all the Athenians and strangers which were there spent their time in nothing else, but either to tell, or to hear some new thing.